 Post-Inflammatory Hyperpigmentation (PIH).

 Post-inflammatory hyperpigmentation develops as a result of trauma to the skin and is often the legacy of acne, injury, burns or aggressive clinical facial treatments such as chemical peels or dermabrasion.
 Post-inflammatory hyperpigmentation should improve in appearance naturally over time as your skin heals and your cells renew themselves.
 However, it can take years to get your skin back to where it was pre-trauma.
 The LYMA Laser can help to speed up the process of skin restoration.

 There are no side effects associated with using the LYMA Laser and unlike invasive facial treatments, it will not cause any further damage.
 With the LYMA Laser you will be at zero risk of infection, scabbing or reddening.
 If you commit to using your LYMA Laser for just 15 minutes everyday, you will begin to see transformational results and reduced pigmentation in just four weeks.

 The LYMA formula contains patented anti-inflammatory HydroCurc™.
 HydroCurc™ is a highly bioavailable form of curcumin - the active compound found in turmeric - optimised for absorption via the very best delivery systems.
 Inflammation is a leading cause of skin pigmentation, and supplementing with LYMA preemptively can help to boost your resilience to pigmentation-causing free-radicals, and can prevent post-inflammatory hyperpigmentation from developing in the first place.

 When used together, the LYMA supplement and LYMA Laser can eradicate skin pigmentation, leaving your skin clear and your confidence restored.
 From fighting fine lines, wrinkles, pigmentation and skin redness, to improving the appearance of scarring, blemishes, sagging skin and bruising, the LYMA Laser is primed to deliver more than any other at home laser product on the market.

 The LYMA supplement, on the other hand, is more than just a vitamin pill.
-LYMA has redefined the supplement industry and the only supplement to use nine peer-reviewed ingredients in one ultimate formula.
+LYMA has redefined the supplement industry and the only supplement to use this many peer-reviewed ingredients in one ultimate formula.
 Whether you’re looking to get back what you’ve lost or take yourself to another level, the LYMA difference is everything.